Braided module categories via quantum symmetric pairs: Introduction

 where $\Rmat$ denotes the universal R-matrix for $\uqg$.
-The crucial new result is that the right hand side of \eqref{eq:Kmat-def} does indeed belong to $\sB^{(2)}$ and hence acts naturally on $M\ot V$ for all $M\in Ob(\Mcs)$ and $V\in Ob(\Oint)$.
+The crucial new result is that the right hand side of \eqref{eq:Kmat-def} does indeed belong to $\sB^{(2)}$ and hence acts naturally on $M\ot V$ for all $M\in Ob(\Mcs)$ and $V\in Ob(\Oint^{\langle \sigma \rangle})$.
 The main technical ingredient needed to prove that $\Kmat\in \sB^{(2)}$ is a generalization of results proved for quantum symmetric pairs of type AIII/IV with $X=\emptyset$ in \cite[Section 3]{a-BaoWang13p}.
+We call $\Kmat$ the 2-tensor universal K-matrix for $\Bcs$.